vegaprotocol/documentation/versioned_docs/version-v0.53/node-operators/setup-validator.md

 Then, associate your tokens and nominate your node using the [token dApp ↗](https://token.vega.xyz/staking/) or by interacting directly with the smart contract.

-Your pending validator node will need to see Ethereum <> Vega transactions on the network and send heartbeats before moving on to the next step.
+Your pending validator node will need to see Ethereum bridge events on the network and send heartbeats before moving on to the next step.

 ## Submit signature bundle
-In the epoch after you announced your node, and once your pending validator has seen Ethereum <> Vega transactions and sent heartbeats, your node will be added to a signature bundle built by the network: proof from the network that your node can be added to the multisigControl signers.
+In the epoch after you announced your node, and once your pending validator has seen Ethereum bridge events and sent heartbeats, your node will be added to a signature bundle built by the network: proof from the network that your node can be added to the multisigControl signers.

 You'll need your node ID, which you can find on the latest epoch's [validator list](https://api.vega.xyz/epochs).